 Destination, production process, and materials all play an important role in making a decision to move to Mexico.
 Specifically, medical device manufacturers face unique obstacles when transitioning production to Mexico.
 If the products are being shipped to the U.S., they must fulfill quality system (QS) requirements set by the U.S. Food and Drug Administration and follow its Current Good Manufacturing Practices (CGMPs) for medical devices.

-According to Today's Medical Developments, a medical device manufacturing magazine, the suppler-manufacturer relationship is critical in the medical industry to meet quality requirements and customer expectations.
+According to Today's Medical Developments, TMD, a medical device manufacturing magazine, the suppler-manufacturer relationship is critical to meet quality requirements and customer expectations.
 Certain suppliers have instituted advanced features, such as automated loading and unloading, or have enhanced machinery to meet these specifications, but without a strong relationship with the manufacturer, these suppliers may not be willing to offer their manufacturing customers the full-range of benefits.

 Manufacturers creating strong supplier relationships takes time, resources and experience.
 According to Harvard Business Review, this partnership is the foundation of the production process, as businesses are relying on suppliers more and more as a way to cut operational costs and boost material quality.
 This close relationship, according to HBR, can be complex, as manufacturers may be looking for specific types of materials while suppliers may be raising their prices due to innovations.

 The challenge of building a relationship can be compounded when manufacturers have certain expectations.
 Medical device producers often have a checklist in mind about what they want when they look for a supplier, but there are other ways to pick a supplier.
 According to TMD, face-to-face meetings and conferences can help manufacturers find the right supplier.

-Shelter companies understand this essential relationship, and are able to help manufacturers build a partnership and receive quality materials and parts from the best Mexican suppliers as third parties.
+Shelter companies in Mexico understand this essential relationship, and are able to help manufacturers build a partnership and receive quality materials and parts from the best Mexican suppliers as third parties.
 But shelter companies don't only aid manufacturers in sourcing items in Mexico, they also help U.S. businesses attain discounts to cut costs and negotiate with suppliers if an issue arises.
 In fact, an experienced shelter company assists manufacturers in finding the most value from their sourcing, and can even help businesses with their purchasing activities.